 Dyslexia Awareness Week is an annual opportunity to put dyslexia on a national platform.
 Campaigns like ‘My Wider World’ and ‘I’m dyslexic’ highlighted the lifelong and life-wide effects of dyslexia beyond reading and writing.
 Our poster campaign featured children, young people and adults showing how dyslexia enhances their abilities as an artist, footballer, writer, designer, sound engineer, police officer and many more occupations.
 The posters prompted dyslexic people across Scotland to feel more confident about dyslexia, and gave others a better idea of dyslexia’s complex nature.

 Ellie was Dyslexia Scotland’s first Young Ambassador.
-In 2012 she came up with the idea of a blue ribbon to raise awareness of dyslexia during Dyslexia Awareness Week.
+In 2012 she came up with the idea of a blue ribbon to raise awareness of dyslexia during Dyslexia Awareness Week in Scotland.

-Since the ribbon campaign was launched, 120,000 blue ribbons have been distributed across Scotland during Dyslexia Awareness Week.
+Since the ribbon campaign was launched, 50,000 blue ribbons have been distributed each year across Scotland during Dyslexia Awareness Week.